Skip to content

 The process of dealing with a third-party warranty really depends on the quality of the policy itself.
 As proceedings have to go through another party separate to yourself and the garage, they can sometimes be a little time consuming given the assessments and quotes that are needed to be put in place before any repairs are approved.

-Depending on the nature of the warranty, some third parties will also require you to use a pre-approved garage of their choosing.
+Depending on the nature of the warranty, some third parties will also require you to use a garage of their choosing.
 Location is usually taken into account, but if you’re without a vehicle and the garage lies further afield, this can sometimes be a little problematic.

 Certain warranties will also require you to pay for the repair work initially before being reimbursed by the third party.
 You should always ensure that you have the finances in place to deal with this comfortably – and remember, always read the small print!